Eduardo Antonio

 Eduardo Antonio (born December 10, 1969) is a Cuban singer, actor and producer.
 His songs have served as a soundtrack, presentation and closing theme for soap operas and films such as Preciosa, Alma rebelde, Yo amo a Juan Querendón, Pecadora, Antes que anochezca, among others, acting in some of these.

-He was co-presenter of Don Francisco Presenta, where he was nicknamed "el Divo de Placetas" by Don Francisco.
+He was co-presenter of Don Francisco Presenta, where he was nicknamed "El Divo" by Don Francisco.
 He has also been a special guest on the television programs Cala, Otro Rollo, Cristina, Mujer, Casos de la Vida Real, Sábado Gigante, among others.

 Artistic career

 He began as a child in his homeland and earned a space within the Cuban pop scene.
 His first public appearances were made as a child and later, still very young, at the Tropicana cabaret.
 In 1996, he participated in the Cuban national selection for the OTI Festival, winning with song "Me queda la canción", and representing Cuba in the OTI Festival 1996 held in Quito.

 He participated in Mexico in some Televisa telenovelas at the end of the 1990s.
 He portrayed a nightclub singer in the film Before Night Fall, which recounts the life of Reinaldo Arenas.

 His recording debut would come with his album Déjame gritar (English: Let Me Scream), released in 2000.
 Some songs were part of film soundtracks.
 He starred alongside Celia Cruz in the video "La Negra Tiene Tumbao."